J. J. Watt: 2014

-2015 season
+2015

 Despite battling a groin injury and a fractured left hand, Watt started all 16 games in 2015 making 76 tackles, an NFL-leading 17.5 sacks, eight passes defended, three forced fumbles, and a fumble recovery.
 In Week 11, against the New York Jets, he earned AFC Defensive Player of the Week.
 He earned AFC Defensive Player of the Month for November.
 In the regular season finale, against the Jacksonville Jaguars, Watt had a season-high three sacks to go along with eight total tackles.
 For his game against Jacksonville, he earned AFC Defensive Player of the Week.
 He was named to the 2015 Pro Bowl, which was his fourth consecutive appearance, and also received his third Defensive Player of the Year award, the only player aside from Lawrence Taylor and Aaron Donald to do so.
 With the Texans finishing the season 9–7, the team clinched an AFC South division title but were shut out 30–0 by the Kansas City Chiefs in the Wild Card Round.
 On January 12, 2016, Watt underwent groin surgery for a sports hernia.
 This forced Watt to withdraw from the 2016 Pro Bowl.
 He earned his fourth straight first-team All-Pro nomination.
 He was ranked as the top defensive lineman and the third-best player by his fellow players on the NFL Top 100 Players of 2016.

-2016 season
+2016

 On July 21, 2016, Watt underwent back surgery for a herniated disc.
 He began training camp on the PUP list, but returned in Week 1 to start the season in a victory over the Chicago Bears.
 In Week 2, he had 1.5 sacks and five total tackles against the Kansas City Chiefs.
 On September 22, in a game against the New England Patriots, Watt recorded two assisted tackles in his final action of the season.
 On September 28, 2016, he was placed on injured reserve.
 The following day, he underwent back surgery again, and was officially ruled out for the rest of the season after playing three games and recording 1.5 sacks.
 Even though Watt played in only three games, he was ranked 35th on the NFL Top 100 Players of 2017.